darraghmurphy1/CCM-Fitness/README.md

 ## Deployment

 I used GitHub to publish the site by doing the following:
--Log into GitHub
+- Log into GitHub
--Access repository
+- Access repository
--Click on the pages tab in settings
+- Click on the pages tab in settings
--Click on main branch and save
+- Click on main branch and save
--You will be provided with a link to the live site
+- You will be provided with a link to the live site